HungLo2020/MattMC/AC-HOWTO-IMPLEMENT.md

 4. **Texture Dimension Mismatch**: Ensure textureWidth/textureHeight synchronized across model hierarchy
 5. **Missing in Creative Tab**: Must manually add to CreativeModeTabs
 6. **Summon Command Fails**: Check DefaultAttributes method name and registration
+7. **Pathfinding Issues**: Ensure correct use of new pathfinding APIs and parameters
+8. **Improper Animations**: Verify animations and rotations for model, etc are properly set up and configured.
+9. **No Spawn Egg**: Ensure spawn egg item is registered in Items.java and added to CreativeModeTabs. copy zombie spawn egg texture for the egg texture for whatever mob is being added. copy an existing mob spawn egg for the 3 json locations such as Subteranodon.
+10. **No translations**: If adding new items or entities, ensure to add translation keys to the main en_us json language file.
+11. **Must use original sounds**: add the original sounds to the project, register them in the vanilla registery, and add them to the sounds.json and ensure the mob being added correctly references them and calls them.

 ## Validation